Half-Lies

 who played dirges on her gramophone

-for wandering lovers
+for wandering lovers.

-but blood will not drench my sheets
+Blood will not drench my sheets

 for my virginal petals have long ago been